ACCESS-NRI/access-om3-configs/documentation/docs/pages/Add-Supported-Config.md

    5. You are welcome to suggest other evidence of community interest.

 #### Other criteria
-There needs to be enough information provided so a user can run the configuration and have confidence that they know exactly what they are running.
+There needs to be enough documentation provided such that a user can run the configuration and have confidence that they know exactly what they are running.
 We have a checklist below of the information and steps needed to be available for a configuration to be supported.

 ### Support length
 There is a need to retire configurations when they become less utilised to create capacity for ACCESS-NRI to take on new configurations.